 Lastly, which of our colors/shapes/patterns are you hoping to use on any future projects?

 We’ve been eyeing the whole casa de Frida collection.
 The colors and patterns are gorgeous!

-Tile Shown: Our La Casa De Frida sample pack
+Tile Shown: Our La Casa De Frida sample selects

 Inspired by this desert oasis?
-Order your sample pack online now.
+Order desert-inspired sample selects online now.
 Need some help?
 Simply call, chat or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.